Therapy for adults navigating anxiety, identity shifts, and changing relationships.

 Many people come to therapy feeling unsettled, stuck, or disconnected, without a clear diagnosis or label.
 You might sense that something from earlier in life is still shaping how you relate, cope, or feel about yourself today.

-I work primarily with adults who carry early relational experiences into their present lives, often showing up as anxiety, self-doubt, difficulty trusting, or a sense of longing.
+I work mainly with adults who carry early relational experiences into their present lives, often showing up as anxiety, self-doubt, difficulty trusting, or a sense of longing.
 Many are thoughtful, capable people who have tried to understand themselves, yet still feel something is missing.

 If you’re not sure whether your experiences “count,” that uncertainty itself often belongs here.